-After these things I saw another angel coming down from heaven, having great authority, and the earth was illumined with his glory.
-And he cried out with a mighty voice, saying, “Fallen, fallen is Babylon the great!
-She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.
-For all the nations have drunk of the wine of the passion of her immorality, and the kings of the earth have committed acts of immorality with her, and the merchants of the earth have become rich by the wealth of her sensuality.”
+After this I saw another angel coming down from heaven.
+He had great authority, and the earth was illuminated by his splendor.
+With a mighty voice he shouted: “‘Fallen!
+Fallen is Babylon the Great!’
+She has become a dwelling for demons and a haunt for every impure spirit, a haunt for every unclean bird, a haunt for every unclean and detestable animal.
+For all the nations have drunk the maddening wine of her adulteries.
+The kings of the earth committed adultery with her, and the merchants of the earth grew rich from her excessive luxuries.”
 Rev. 18:1-3

 “When the kings of the earth who committed adultery with her and shared her luxury see the smoke of her burning, they will weep and mourn over her.
 Terrified at her torment, they will stand far off and cry: “‘Woe!
 Woe to you, great city, you mighty city of Babylon!
 In one hour your doom has come!’
 Rev. 18:9-10

 In addition to the kings of the earth, a second woe will be pronounced by the merchants of the world, who will have gained great wealth from the city, and who will be terrified by her destruction.